How To Prepare and Format Your CV?

-We meet you and understand more about who you are and what you do, and we mean everything about you.
+We understand more about who you are and what you do, and we mean everything about you.

-We then outline a specific CV design for you.
-It may be easy to use a standard CV template, but then even a template must be more YOU than just the document.
-Hence we do not always rely on a fixed CV template.
+We then outline a specific CV design.
+We do not always rely on a fixed CV template.

 Keyword utilization is especially used to beat the ATS (Application / Applicant Tracking System)

 These formats are then fine-tuned and finalized for you to use.
 A copy is automatically retained by us (if you choose) for our database, to allow us to contact you should we have an opportunity.